 MODULES

-FIRST YEAR
+YEAR ONE

-Child Development Theory and Observations 1 (20 SCQF)
+Child Development & Observations 1 (20 credits):

 This module focuses on child and adolescent development using direct observation and grounded in child and adolescent developmental and clinical theory including attachment theory, stage theories of development and object relations theorists.
 As well as direct teaching, there are experiential elements to the teaching and learning methods.